-- IMDG Code and IMSBC Code require more stringent requirements to be met for carriage of certain dangerous cargo. - International Code for Ships Operating in Polar Waters (Polar Code) requires vessels to have enhanced safety and pollution prevention measures while trading in the harsh and sensitive polar region. - STCW 2010 (Manila amendments) effective from 1 January 2017 requires documentation for seafarers having undergone more stringent revised training requirements for competency and proficienc. - MLC 2006 Amendment 2014 effective from 18 January 2017 requires Certificat for financia security in respect of Seamen repatriation costs and other liabilities. - China requires ships to use Low Sulphur Fuel Oil (LSFO) in certain coastal regions of China in a phased manner, updated as detailed below: - Effective 1 January 2017, use of LSFO containing max 0.5% Sulphur will become mandatory in the eleven core ports in three ECA regions. (i.e. Tianjin, Qinhuangdao, Tangshan, Huanghua, Shenzhen, Guangzhou, Zhuhai, Shanghai, Ningbo-Zhoushan, Suzhou and Nantong) - " Effective 1 January 2018, at-berth fuel switching requirement will be extended to all ports in the three Chinese port regions, namely the Pearl River Delta (PRD), the Yangtze River Delta (YRD) and the Bohai Bay.
+- IMDG Code and IMSBC Code require more stringent requirements to be met for carriage of certain dangerous cargo. - International Code for Ships Operating in Polar Waters (Polar Code) requires vessels to have enhanced safety and pollution prevention measures while trading in the harsh and sensitive polar region. - STCW 2010 (Manila amendments) effective from 1 January 2017 requires documentation for seafarers having undergone more stringent revised training requirements for competency and proficiency. - MLC 2006 Amendment 2014 effective from 18 January 2017 requires Certificate for financial security in respect of Seamen repatriation costs and other liabilities. - China requires ships to use Low Sulphur Fuel Oil (LSFO) in certain coastal regions of China in a phased manner, updated as detailed below: - " Effective 1 January 2017, use of LSFO containing max 0.5% Sulphur became mandatory in the eleven core ports in three ECA regions. (i.e. Tianjin, Qinhuangdao, Tangshan, Huanghua, Shenzhen, Guangzhou, Zhuhai, Shanghai, Ningbo-Zhoushan, Suzhou and Nantong) - Effective 1 January 2018, at-berth fuel switching requirement was extended to all ports in the three Chinese port regions, namely the Pearl River Delta (PRD), the Yangtze River Delta (YRD) and the Bohai Bay. - " Effective 1 January 2019, China's territorial waters (12 nautical miles from coast) will apply a 0.5% sulphur cap on all vessels.

-- " Effective 1 January 2019, the clean fuel requirement will be further extended to cover all ships operating anywhere within the emission control zones (ECZs) in the three port regions.
-These ECZs cover the territorial waters (12 nautical miles off the coastline) of the PRD and YRD, as well as the Bohai Bay. - New regulations applicable at European Union (EU) ports: - 1) With effect from 31 August 2017 all vessels calling EU ports should have an approved vessel specifi CO2 Monitoring, Reporting & Verificatio Plan (RVM). - · Plans are to be submitted to competent authority before 31 August 2017 - Monitoring of ship's CO2 emissions is to be carried out from the year 2018 - · Measured reports are to be submitted for year 2018 by 30 April 2019 - Document of Compliance is to be available on board by 30 June 2019
+- Effective 1 January 2019, all ships entering Taiwan waters are to consume fuel containing not more than 0.5% Sulphur - New regulations applicable at European Union (EU) ports: - With effect from 31 August 2017 all vessels calling EU ports should have an approved vessel specific CO2 Monitoring, Reporting & Verification Plan (RVM). - Plans are to be submitted to competent authority before 31 August 2017 - Monitoring of ship's CO2 emissions is to be carried out from the year 2018 - Measured reports are to be submitted for year 2018 by 30 April 2019 - Document of Compliance is to be available on board by 30 June 2019